olegsavich/Ucode-Endgame/README.md

   <p>It was made after the C Marathon at the UCODE Academy.
 We had only a week to make the game we can.
 And we've made this - Space Invaders!<br>
       We used graphic library named <a href="https://www.libsdl.org/index.php" target="_blank">SDL2.</a>
       Simple DirectMedia Layer is a cross-platform development library that provides low level access to audio, keyboard, mouse, joystick, and graphics       hardware via OpenGL and Direct3D.
-      You can see presentation files (pptx, pdf) to learn more about our game or clone this repo and play by yourself!
   </p>
     <h2 align="center">Our team</h2>
     <p align="center">This people turned the idea into reality.
 Click to visit Github page!
 P.S: Not all of us have their own Github</p>